Understand and use sequence, selection, and iteration

 3.2 The while Loop

-The while loop is used when you want to execute a block of code as long as a certain condition is true.
+The while loop is used when you want to repeat a block of code as long as a condition is true.
 The condition is checked at the beginning of each iteration.

 Syntax: